Datwendo/MSCRM-CloudConnector/README.md

 License New BSD (BSD)
 Instructions

-This plugin could be installed directly from our Datwendo Solution but you may also register or update it independently (beware that it won�t run if the Connector Entity is not created, which will only be done by importing the Datwendo solution).
+This plugin could be installed directly from our Datwendo Solution but you may also register or update it independently (beware that it won't run if the Connector Entity is not created, which will only be done by importing the Datwendo solution).
 The solution does not take care of registering the Steps for the plugin and you need to apply steps in this documentation before using the Cloud Connector Service.

 The Plugin assembly contains 2 pluggins: